GraanJonlo/kibana/README.md

 ## start an kibana instance

-    docker run --name kibana [-p 5601:5601] [--link elasticsearch:es] -d graanjonlo/kibana[:tag]
+    docker run --name kibana [-p 5601:5601] [-v /some/directory:/data] [--link elasticsearch:es] -d graanjonlo/kibana[:tag]

 This image includes `EXPOSE 5601`, so standard container linking will make it automatically available to the linked containers.
 The above example shows it being linked to an already running elasticsearch instance.
+Volume `/data` is also available and is where the log file is written.